office for nursing research

 To further the Connell School's commitment to diversity, a diversity fellowship has been created for a qualified applicant who is from an underrepresented racial, ethnic, or gender group in nursing.
 All qualified applicants will be considered for this fellowship.
 The Ph.D. committee will choose and contact the awardee.

-Beginning in Fall 2012, funding has been increased for newly admitted Ph.D. fellows.
+Funding has now been increased for newly admitted Ph.D. fellows.
 Changes include an additional year of funding as well as a 10% stipend increase.
 This change creates a package spanning three years and provides the fellow with tuition credits, health insurance, and a competitive stipend.